jvierine/chirpsounder/README.md

 ## Prequisites

 The code depends on gnuradio and the uhd driver.
-I am planning to migrate the code away from gnuradio, so that it only relies on the UHD driver.

 ## Example